inprosysltd/tv_locker_backend/README.md

 ### 2. Activate Device
 **POST** `/api/activate`

 Activate a device using activation code.
-Marks the activation code as used and activates the device.
+Marks the activation code as used (expires it) and activates the device. **Each activation code can only be used once - after use, it expires permanently.**

 **Request Body:**
 ```json